KeithSloan/PressureClickBarometer/README.md

 **hostname**

-Then in a browser access URL **hostname.local**
-Where hostname is the name returned by the hostname command
+Then in a browser access URL **hostname.local** where hostname is the name returned by the hostname command

 check "Loaded Configuration File".